deduce

 Help (Proof)

-proof ::= "help" proof
+conclusion ::= "help" proof

 This halts Deduce and prints advice regarding how to use the formula of the supplied proof.
 Typically the supplied proof is the label for a given.